lwhiteley/react-native-android-contactpicker/README.md

 1) Android Version below 5.0 is used.

 2) User denies access to the addressbook

-3) The user takes longer than 45 seconds (or configured amount) to pick a contact.

 4) User hits the back button and never picks a contact.